Prag8855/aab/content/guides/permanent-residence.md

 ### Activate your [[eID]]

 You can use your permanent residence card to log into online government services.
-You must activate this feature at the *[[Ausländerbehörde]]*. **Activate your eID before you need it.**
+If you pick up your card at the *[[Ausländerbehörde]]*, it should already be activated.
+Make sure it works before you really need it.

 **[How to activate your eID ➞](/guides/eid-online-ausweisfunktion)**

 ### Travel as a permanent resident

-Your [PR](/glossary/Niederlassungserlaubnis) lets you visit other [[Schengen area]] countries without a visa.
+With a [PR](/glossary/Niederlassungserlaubnis), you can visit other [[Schengen area]] countries without a visa.

 If you leave Germany for more than 6 months, your PR expires.
 If you have a EU PR, it expires after 12 months.[^13] To travel longer, you need permission from the *[[Ausländerbehörde]]*.

 ### Make a tax declaration

 Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts.
 Include them in your [tax declaration](/glossary/Steuererklärung).
-You will pay less [income tax](/glossary/Einkommensteuer).
+You will pay a little less [income tax](/glossary/Einkommensteuer).
+If you hire a lawyer or a relocation consultant, their fee is also tax-deductible.

 ### Renew your permanent residence